 This method of self-charging involves attaching an alternator to each of the electric vehicle’s wheels.

-However, while this technology could be an alternative to the KERS, it is not going to be able to provide enough power to fully charge the car.
+However, while this technology could be an alternative to the KERS, it is less efficient than simply using the motor as a generator and it is not going to be able to provide enough power to fully charge the car.

 This is, again, because part of the energy will be dissipated by the heat due to the friction between moving parts.